sonic555gr/NSTimerClosureExtention/README.md

 # NSTimerClosureExtention
-It's a native swift extension for NSTimer that allows a timer to call a block every 'x' seconds
+It's a native swift extension for NSTimer that allows a timer to call a closure every 'x' seconds

 #Usage
 ```